DhananjayPimple/crm-sales-analysis/README.md

   ![Services2](https://github.com/DhananjayPimple/crm-sales-analysis/blob/main/Business%20Ans%20Snapshots/Services2.png?raw=true)

-### 5. Based on the insights provided in the report, what specific actions would you recommend to a stakeholder to optimize their selling strategy ?
+### 5. Based on the insights provided in the report, what specific actions would you recommend to the stakeholders to optimize their selling strategy ?

+Ans.